 - Contrary to its name, the Portable Document Format is not that portable.
 Roughly every two years Adobe have released a new version of PDF, each time adding new features or expanding the scope of existing ones.
 The latest versions of Adobe Reader and Acrobat will ignore PDF features that did not exist when the software was released.
 While this is an elegant work-around, the fact that there are so many different versions of PDF is not very practical or user-friendly.

-- Some organisations have always objected to the use of PDF because it was a proprietary file format, owned by Adobe.
+- Some organizations have always objected to the use of PDF because it was a proprietary file format, owned by Adobe.
 This was true until January 2007 when Adobe released the PDF 1.7 specs for ISO certification.
 Some PDF flavors like PDF/X-1 and PDF/A were already ISO-certified years ago.

 - PDF tries to be everything to everybody, meaning that it may not be as efficient for a specific task than a tool optimized for that task.
 You can use PDF on the Internet but in most cases, an HTML document may be more efficient.
 You can use PDF to exchange small graphic elements like ads, drawings or pictures but more prepress applications can handle the EPS file format.
 You can use PDF for archiving data but sometimes extensive layout features like kerning may keep you from finding a particular word in PDF document.